 Find out more: Renewing your car insurance - tips for getting the best deal.

 Excesses help keep your premium low, marking a threshold of what you're happy - or required - to pay yourself in the event of a claim.

 Therefore the nearer the claim amount is to your excess, the more negligible the benefit is in claiming.

 What impact will a claim have on my no-claims discount?

-Check how much a claim will affect your no claims discount (NCD).
+Check how much a claim will affect your no-claims bonus.

 This won't give you the entire picture - you'll know from it how much discount you stand to lose if you claim, but not the underlying premium to which that discount is applied, which may change regardless.

-However, it's still useful because if your claim triggers a big reduction in discount, you can know to expect a sizeable increase in premium - and it may take two or three years to recover the NCD you had.
+However, it's still useful because if your claim triggers a big reduction in discount, you can know to expect a sizeable increase in premium - and it may take two or three years to recover the no-claims bonus you had.